ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 #### 1. Scaffold the app using the npx command

-Create a folder for your Marketplace app project and open it in VS Code or PowerShell terminal.
+Create a project folder, open it in VS Code or a terminal, and run:

-Run the following command inside the folder:

 ```
 npx shadcn@latest add https://blok-shadcn.vercel.app/r/marketplace/next/quickstart-with-full-stack-xmc.json